-The EIS continues to operate and evolve in its processes to improve efficiency to achieve MCSO's goals.
+The Early Identification System continues to operate and evolve in its processes to improve efficiency to achieve MCSO's goals.
 The EIU maintains the EIS system on a day to day basis and utilizes the full potential of the EIS for the identification of employee behaviors that may require intervention.
+The EIU also facilitates training related to the EIS, builds and track action plans, manages the EIS alert process and offers liaison assistance to field personnel to support effective supervision and achieve full compliance.

-During this reporting period, the IAPro system generated 164 alerts.
-EIU created and forwarded 50 alerts to supervisors for further review and utilizes a review group consisting of members from EIU and TSAU who review and verify the alerts were property completed.
-This group (ARG) has proven successful in assisting districts with improving the quality of alerts and interventions.
+During this reporting period, the IAPro system generated 312 alerts.
+EIU created and forwarded 51 alerts to supervisors for further review and utilizes a review group consisting of members from EIU and TSAU who review and verify the alerts were properly completed once returned from the field.
+The Alert Review Group (ARG) has proven successful in assisting districts with improving the quality of alerts and interventions.
+It should be noted, that during this quarter, a backlog of Notice of Claim entries was found and EIU staff began entering historical entries.
+These entries have caused a higher amount of system generated alerts for the quarter when compared with previous reporting periods.